Events and Behaviour Tracking

 - The data you will use is contained in the first sheet.

-- For multilingual messages, name the file sheets with the corresponding language codes according to ISO 639-1.
-For example “en” for the content in English.
+- For multilingual messages, name the file sheets with the corresponding language codes according to ISO 639-1 (e.g., en) or RFC 5646 for dialects (e.g., es-MX).

 Specify the default language for the message this data source will be used in.
 If the default language is not specified, the content in the language of the first sheet will be used in the message.